The great New York pass comparison: which pass should you get?

 Does there absolutely have to be a New York Pass?
 Of course not!
 You can also discover the best attractions in New York without a pass.

-You do always save some money with the passes, but with just a few sights, the savings usually aren’t so high anymore.
-It’s better then to stay flexible and forgo a pass.
+You do always save some money with the passes, but with just a few sights, the savings usually aren’t so high.
+It’s then better to stay flexible and go without a pass.

 In the following table, we’ve shown you an overview of which ticket you can buy beforehand online, also without using any of the passes.